amorrell2002/newtons-teather-blog/blogpost.md

 This node allows me to have a starfield image as our sky box.
 Create a new Environment, and within it a new Sky with a Panoramic Sky Material.
 I used [this](https://svs.gsfc.nasa.gov/4851) panorama from NASA.
-Also disable Ambient lighting, as we are literally making our own sun.
+Also disabled Ambient lighting, as we are literally making our own sun.

 ##### Sun
 This node contains the light source for the sun as well as its 3D mesh.
 For our light source we are using a Omni light so the planet is lit correctly as it orbits around the sun.
 The sun mesh material is an emission material with a texture from solar system scope.